amuerta/graph_curs/README.md

 # WARNING

 This is **UNTESTED** software.
 I do not garantuee it even compiles anywhere besides Linux.
-Thus if you are a teacher from my KNUBA, consider creating discussion or issue.
+Thus if you are a teacher from my university (KNUBA), consider creating discussion or issue.

 Also program may crash in very edge-case scenarios, because i didn't had time to fully test it.